Punching machine

 A punching machine is a machine tool for punching and embossing flat sheet-materials to produce form-features needed as mechanical element and/or to extend static stability of a sheet section.
+According to the file, Richard Walsh, the county of Grayson, and the State of Texas had invented and applied for US patent in 1894.

 CNC punching

 Punch presses are developed for high flexibility and efficient processing of metal stampings.
 The main areas of application are for small and medium runs.
 Those machines are typically equipped with a linear die carrier (tool carrier) and quick change tools.
 Today the method is used where the application of lasers are inefficient or technically impractical.
 CNC is the abbreviation of Computer Numerically Controlled.

 Principle of operation

 After programming the work pieces and entering length of bars the control automatically calculates the maximum number of pieces to be punched (for example, 18 pieces of a bar of 6000 mm).
 Once the desired number of work pieces is entered, the bar is pushed toward the stop.
 The machine is fully automated once the production process is launched.

 The third CNC axis always moves the cylinder exactly over the tool, which keeps the wear on the bearings and tools to a minimum.
 All pieces are sent down a slat conveyor and are pushed sideways on a table.
 Any scrap is carried to the end of the conveyor and dropped into a bin.
 Different workpieces can be produced within one work cycle to optimize production.